jonaylton/cloudflare-ddns/README.md

    set +a
    ```

-   Remove the following lines that are no more needed
+   Remove the following lines that are no more needed:
    ```bash
    CF_API_KEY="YOUR_API_KEY"
    ZONE_ID="YOUR_ZONE_ID"